 High cheekbones and a strong jaw line have long had a history of allure.
 Along with the eyes, the cheekbones and jaw line form the most photogenic aspects of the face.
-Chin and Cheek Implants* could be a great way to enhance a facial profile by improving the overall proportion and balance of the face.
 With chin implants (mentoplasty), the symmetry of the face can be shaped and contoured.
 Cheek implants (malarplasty), also known as malar (high cheek) or submalar (low cheek) augmentation, could add fullness and definition to the face.
 Utilizing permanent chin and cheek implants may provide a rejuvenated, youthful facial profile.

 With chin surgery, an implant is inserted in front of the jawbone in order to augment the chin or jaw.
 A small incision is made inside the mouth to allow the implant to be positioned in a pocket just under the skin.
 An alternate location for this incision is below the chin (on the outside).
 Chin surgery is commonly performed along with rhinoplasty (nose surgery).
 With cheek augmentation, incisions are made either inside the mouth, through the lower cheek, or directly below the bottom eyelid on the high cheek.
 Cheek surgery is often performed in conjunction with a facelift procedure.
 Both chin and cheek implant procedures normally last from 30 minutes to one hour.